vtex-apps/release-notes/docs/2019-week-39-40/store-v2-edition.md

 :warning: **Store v2 Edition can only be installed by someone at VTEX**, by running the command `vtex edition set vtex.edition-store-v2@0.x`.

-You can reach out to our support team to understand if this new feature fits to your store's scenario and request its installation.
+Therefore, you can reach out to our support team to understand if this new feature fits to your store's scenario and request its installation.